kristoff-it/kristoff-it/README.md

 - I coordinate various [Zig Days](https://zig.day) across the globe.

 ### Discord
-[Join my Discord server](https://discord.gg/B73sGxF) if you want to chat about Zig and any of the above!
+[Join my Discord server](https://discord.gg/B73sGxF) if you want to chat about Zig or any of the above!

 ### Social Media
 I'm not very active on those, I mainly push notifications about posts.